John Henry Hutton

-John Henry Hutton FRAI (27 June 1885 – 23 May 1968) was an English-born anthropologist and an administrator in the Indian Civil Service (ICS) during the period of the British Raj.
+John Henry Hutton CIE FRAI (27 June 1885 – 23 May 1968) was an English-born anthropologist and an administrator in the Indian Civil Service (ICS) during the period of the British Raj.
 The period that he spent with the ICS in Assam evoked an interest in tribal cultures of that region that was of seminal importance.
 His research work was recognised subsequently with his appointment to the chair of William Wyse Professor of Social Anthropology at the University of Cambridge and with various honours.

 Early life

 John Henry Hutton was the son of a Church of England clergyman.
 He was born on 27 June 1885 at West Heslerton, then in the East Riding of Yorkshire and now in North Yorkshire.
 He attended Chigwell School in Essex and then obtained a third-class degree in modern history from Worcester College, Oxford in 1907.

 Career

 Hutton joined the ICS in 1909, spending most of his career in India in Assam.
 He held positions as a Political Officer and as a Deputy Commissioner, for which his duties included undertaking lengthy tours within the Assam region to inspect facilities and infrastructure as well as to settle legal disputes.
 To his role as Deputy Commissioner was added in 1920 that of Honorary Director of Ethnography for Assam.
 Between 1929 and 1933 he was Census Commissioner, having responsibility for organising the 1931 census of India and compiling the subsequent report on it.

-Hutton's interest in anthropology was piqued around the time of his 1920 appointment.
+Hutton's interest in anthropology was piqued by his appointment in Assam.
 He was encouraged in his researches by Henry Balfour of the Pitt Rivers Museum, who visited Hutton in the Naga hills.
-Many published works on the tribal culture of the area were written by him from 1920, including the seminal The Angami Nagas and The Sema Nagas, which earned him a DSc from the University of Oxford in 1921.
+Hutton published many works on the tribal culture of the area, including the seminal The Angami Nagas and The Sema Nagas, which earned him a DSc from the University of Oxford in 1921.
 Later, during official discussions about the formulation of the Government of India Act 1935, Hutton worked with some success to protect the interests of tribal minorities despite opposition from Indian nationalists who suspected that it was a scheme intended to divide the country.

 Hutton resigned from the ICS in 1936 for family reasons, and possibly also because he wanted to devote more time to his research.
 In 1937, he succeeded T. C. Hodson as William Wyse Professor of Social Anthropology at Cambridge University, where he was also elected a Fellow of St. Catharine's College.
 In writing Caste in India, published in 1946, he was able to draw on his experiences in charge of the 1931 census.
 In other works he demonstrated an interest in comparative anthropology, writing of possible links between the culture of the eastern Himalayas and other megalithic cultures in south-east Asia and in Oceania.
 He retired from his professorship in 1950 and was made an honorary fellow of St. Catharine's in 1951.